 Does taking SMZ-TMP in pregnancy increase the chance of other pregnancy-related problems?

-Some studies suggest taking SMZ-TMP might increase the chance for preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth) and the baby being small for gestational age (smaller in size compared to babies of the same age).
+Some studies suggest taking SMZ-TMP might increase the chance of preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), and the baby being small for gestational age (smaller in size compared to babies of the same age).
 However, this medication is often used to treat UTIs, and people who are pregnant with UTIs have a greater chance for some of the same complications.
 This makes it hard to know if it is the medication, the condition being treated, or other factors that can increase the chance for these complications.

 Some authors have recommended not taking sulfonamides such as sulfamethoxazole after 32 weeks of pregnancy.
 There is a theoretical concern (not proven) that sulfonamide use near the end of pregnancy can increase the chance for severe jaundice (a buildup of bilirubin in the blood that makes the eyes and skin look yellow) and other related complications in the baby.
 Talk with your healthcare provider about your condition and the treatment that is right for you.